 When most people imagine a victim of domestic violence, they tend to think of a battered wife with a black eye and cuts on her face.
 But not only can a victim be a man as well, but the victim doesn’t need to have visible injuries in order for the aggressor to be charged or convicted of domestic violence.
 In fact, domestic violence doesn’t have to result in injures and some people charged with this crime without ever even touching the alleged victim.
 And this is why simply saying “look, there are no marks on her (or him)” is not a defense and could even hurt your case in some situations.
 This is why you should always refuse to speak to police without your domestic violence defense lawyer present.

-Contrary to common belief, domestic violence doesn’t have to result in injures.
+Contrary to common belief, victims of domestic violence don’t have to be injured.
 California Penal Code 13700 defines “domestic violence” as abuse against an intimate partner, with the abuse including the intentional or reckless use (or threat of use) of physical force.
 Note that even the threat of violence is enough to qualify as domestic violence, particularly when combined with emotional abuse.

 Not only that, but there are many instances where people may act in a violent manner without actually injuring their victim.
 For example, throwing something at someone (even if it does not hit them), spitting at someone, blocking someone’s way or grabbing something from the victim’s hands are all violent acts that may not cause injury.
 These are some of the many reasons domestic violence doesn’t have to result in injures.
 If you’re not sure if a particular action you took could be result in domestic violence charges, it’s best to ask your attorney before mentioning it to the police or even the victim.

 Types of Domestic Violence Charges in CA